 The international transport company Tschudi Logistics was behind the comprehensive project.
-According to Thomas Vestergaard, who is CCO of the group and Managing director for the Danish department of the company, there were several reasons why Port of Grenaa was the right choice for the project.
+According to the Danish department of the company, there were several reasons why Port of Grenaa was the right choice for the project.

 “We have collaborated with Port of Grenaa on several occasions.
 The harbor has an ideal location centrally in Northern Europe and it is easily accessible – also for the larger ships.
 For this project we needed a port with deep water capacity, possibility for storage, heavy lift competencies and competent project management.
 Port of Grenaa has it all and was ideal for this project”.